Young Dolph: Personal life

-Murder and trial
+Death and murder trial

-On November 17, 2021, Thornton was fatally shot in Memphis while visiting Makeda's Homemade Butter Cookies, a bakery he frequently visited whenever he was back home.
+On November 17, 2021, Thornton was shot dead in Memphis while visiting Makeda's Homemade Butter Cookies, a bakery he frequently visited whenever he was back home.
 After insisting on not having his bodyguards present (Exclusive Security Group), two gunmen in a white two-door Mercedes-Benz gunned him down.
 An autopsy revealed that Thornton had 22 gunshot wounds from bullet entries and exits.
 Some wounds were sustained in the forehead and back.
 Crowds of hundreds of people swarmed the scene of Thornton's death for hours; police had to prevent individuals from entering the area while they investigated.
 Tennessee House Representative London Lamar and Memphis councilman J. B. Smiley reacted by calling for a curfew in Memphis to prevent civil unrest and violence.

 Thornton was buried on November 30, 2021.
-A service was held at First Baptist Church on Broad Street.
+A funeral service was held at First Baptist Church on Broad Street.
 The family's caravan of black SUVs was escorted by security and Memphis Police to the Calvary Cemetery, across from Hamilton High School, Young Dolph's alma mater.

 On January 5, 2022, police identified one of the suspects responsible for the murder as 23-year-old Justin Johnson, and issued a first-degree murder warrant.
 A reward of up to $15,000 for information on the suspect was offered by the Tennessee authorities.
 Johnson had an established history of criminal charges and violence, as well as "ties to organized criminal gangs", and was a rapper under the name Straight Drop.

 Another suspect, 32-year-old Cornelius Smith (who was arrested for the theft of the car used in Dolph's murder), was indicted on first-degree murder, weapons possession, and theft charges on January 11.
 The same day, Johnson was captured by police in Indiana after law enforcement received over 500 tips leading to his arrest.
 A passenger, 27-year-old Shundale Barnett, of the vehicle Johnson was driving was also arrested.
 On January 12, Johnson and Smith were indicted on first-degree murder and other criminal charges, while Barnett was charged with being an "after-the-fact accessory".